-Priority Deadline for Aid Filing: June 30 Minimum Admission Requirement: See Mercy College website for details www.mchs.edu/admission-requirements1.cfm
+Minimum Admission Requirement: www.mchs.edu/requirements

 Mercy College of Health Sciences is a Catholic institution of higher education, guided by the pursuit of knowledge and the core values of Mercy: reverence, integrity, compassion, and excellence.
 Through integration of professional education with liberal arts and sciences, the College prepares graduates for service and leadership in the health care community.
 If you think you know Mercy College - an institution spanning 110 years of educating healing professionals - we might surprise